 2.1.1 ISG Engineering Services Ltd is involved in the redevelopment of Harefield Academy, Hillingdon site.
-Proposals are for the redevelopment and construction of a disused school block.
+Proposals are for the redevelopment and construction of a disused school block and the installation of a new substation.
 These proposals are hereafter referred to as 'the development'.